wallymathieu/with/README.md

     Customer.IdLens.Combine(Customer.NameLens)
     ```

-    Gives you a lens that gets/sets both Id and Name on the same class Customer
+    Gives you a lens that gets/sets both Id and Name on the same class Customer.
+Given that the static properties IdLens and NameLens are Id and Name lenses for Customer.

     This can be thought of as doing the following for mutable code: